The Guide to Pipeline Intelligence

 Knowing why your pipeline is hitting or missing targets allows you to double down on, revise or eliminate efforts.

-With Pipeline Intelligence your teams will have:
+With a strong pipeline intelligence strategy, your teams will have:

 • A better understanding of the activities your buyers engage in at every step of their journey

-Here’s a look at the many issues that can be solved with better Pipeline Intelligence:
+Here’s a look at the many issues that can be solved with better pipeline intelligence:

 Chapter 2